Men’s Squad 11th November 2013

 Safety on the river is a primary consideration, and we recommend that all members and visitors read, Safety/River Wear, understand the Rules of the River, and have demonstrated the required skills and watermanship, before going out unaccompanied.

-The Juniors squad benefit from talented coaches, and are committed to a rigorous training schedule, they are already enjoying considerable success, which promises much for the new season.
+The Juniors squad benefit from talented coaches, and are committed to a rigorous training schedule, they have enjoyedconsiderable success, this season.